-Operating out of both New York area and Massachusetts studios, Wilmark has had the opportunity work with many fine artists over the years.
+Previously in New York area and Massachusetts studios, Wilmark has worked with many fine artists.

 Born in Holland, Sylvia Nicolas is the fourth generation of master stained glass artists.
 Her father, Joep Nicolas, is known as “the father of modern stained glass.”

 Nicolas studied extensively in Europe.
 Her works range from stage sets and 24-foot high stained glass windows to terra cotta sculptures that can be held in one hand.

 Sylvia's works delve into the passions, psychology and humor of the human condition, touching people with their universal appeal.

 A small panel of Sylvia's work has hung at Wilmark Studios for many years.

 Getting a call to fabricate glass for Sylvia after admiring her work for so long was a great thrill.

 Working with her is an honor.
 Getting to know her is a delight!

 Our first collaboration was for the Ruane Center at Providence College which Wilmark installed in 2017.